Energy Safe Victoria logo

 Random audits

 Completed gas applications may be subject to audit.
-ESV will contact the applicant or the client to arrange an acceptable time to conduct a safety audit on a gas installation.
+Energy Safe will contact the applicant or the client to arrange an acceptable time to conduct a safety audit on a gas installation.

 Any identified safety issues will be recorded and an Improvement Notice issued to the person who is able to resolve the issues.
-When the safety issues have been rectified, the signed Improvement Notice must be returned to ESV.
+When the safety issues have been rectified, the signed Improvement Notice must be returned to Energy Safe.

 Unsafe installations